katiehermalik/GA-react-refactor/README.md

 * Create reusable, robust codebase that will serve as a boilerplate for other work
 * Continually grow the *Monument* brand until you are sick of light-blue branding styles

-**You will be working in groups of 2 for this lab.**

 ## Refactor!

 **To refactor your Monument project, first ensure you have either:**

-  A) Your working version of a static Monument site (not the Django version)
+  A) Your working version of a static Monument site

 **-or-**